PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *The Droplet's respond method implementation.*

-Here we can see that a responder is created (1) by chaining all middlewares (not calling them, yet), and it's used to create a response out of the request (2), that will be returned (4), if everything goes OK.
-If that fails, a new response is created and returned (3), which will contain an error message, and a status code.
+Here we can see that a responder is created (1) by chaining all middlewares (not calling them, yet), and it's used to create a response out of the request (2), that will be returned (4) if everything goes OK.
+If that fails, a new response is created and returned (3), which will contain an error message and a status code.
 How are the middleware chained (1), and called?
-With an extension on `Collection` and a `Responder` subclass, whose sole purpose is to hold and call a closure:
+With an extension of `Collection` and a `Responder` subclass, whose sole purpose is to hold and call a closure:

 ```swift
 extension Request {